mirror/chromium/chrome/installer/zucchini/README.md

 **Offset**: Position relative to the start of a file.

+**Local offset**: An offset relative to the start of a region of a file.

 **Reference**: A directed connection between two offsets in a binary.
 For example, consider jump instructions in x86: